um-grex/grex-docs/content/docs/grex/_index.md

 # Grex

-Grex is an UManitoba High Performance Computing (HPC) system, first put in production in early 2011 as part of [Westgrid](https://www.westgrid.ca/) consortium.
+Grex is an UManitoba High Performance Computing (HPC) system, first put in production in early 2011 as part of [WestGrid](https://www.westgrid.ca/ "WestGrid") consortium.
 Now it is owned and operated by University of Manitoba.
-Gres is accessible only for UManitoba users and their collaborators.
+Grex is accessible only for UManitoba users and their collaborators.

 ### A Very Quick Start guide

-1. Create an account on [CCDB](https://ccdb.computecanada.ca/security/login).
+1. Create an account on [CCDB](https://ccdb.computecanada.ca/security/login "CCDB").
 You will need an institutional Email address.
-If you are a sponsored user, you'd want to ask your PI for his/her _CCRI_ code.
-For a detailed procedure, visit the page [Apply for an account](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).
+If you are a sponsored user, you'd want to ask your PI for his/her __CCRI__ code {Compute Canada Role Identifier}.
+For a detailed procedure, visit the page [Apply for an account](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/ "Apply for a Compute Canada account").

 2. Wait for half a day.
 While waiting, install an SSH client, and SFTP client for your operating system.

 3. Connect to **grex.westgrid.ca** with SSH, using your username/password from step 1.

-4. Make a sample job script, call it _sleep.job_ .
+4. Make a sample job script, call it, for example, __sleep.job__ .
 The job script is a text file that has a special syntax to be recognized by SLURM.
-You can use the editor _nano_ , or any other right on Grex SSH prompt (vim, emacs, pico, .
-..); you can also create the script file on your machine and upload to Grex using your SFTP client.
+You can use the editor __nano__ , or any other right on Grex SSH prompt (vim, emacs, pico, ... etc); you can also create the script file on your machine and upload to Grex using your SFTP client or scp.

 {{< hint slurm >}}
 {{< highlight bash >}}